JDENredden/jekyll/about.md

 ### About this site

 The Gospel According to jden is writted and produced by jden redden.
+If you would like to syndicate or republish my content please get in [touch](#contact).

 *Note: Links below may have referral or affiliate links attached, visit the websites directly if this is a concern.*